 In March 2010 USEPA and VDH approved the The Camp-Barrett area IDSE plan.
-The compliance sampling began in

-October 2013.
-This evaluation of the distribution system will allow the Base to better monitor disinfection byproducts in the distribution system.
-Once this information has been obtained and evaluated, the Base will know where to makes necessary changes in the distribution system or treatment process.
+The compliance monitoring began in October 2013.
+This evaluation of the distribution system allows the Base to better monitor disinfection byproducts in the distribution system.
+The monitoring results will be used to evaluate and make changes in the distribution system or treatment process, as necessary.